ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 The weakness of this model is that, over time, the accumulation of programming extensions in various states of use and disuse can create confusion, especially for developers being introduced to Haskell.
 There is not one Haskell, but many, and each individual or team must necessarily choose their own.
 Not everyone has yet had the opportunity to accumulate the experience and knowledge that will allow them to quickly determine whether or not to use a given language extension, leading to various points of stress.

 The authors of this proposal believe that a clear lifecycle for these programming language extensions would make it easier for newcomers, those responsible for onboarding new Haskell developers, and the community more broadly, to make sense of the Haskell language extensions.
-This framework would make it clear which extensions are experimental and prone to rapid evolution, which of them are stable and suitable for serious use, and those that are generally not considered suitable for new development.
+This framework would make it clear which extensions are prone to rapid evolution, which of them are stable and suitable for serious use, and which of them are generally not considered suitable for new development.
 Extending GHC's warnings to account for these categories allows projects to find out when features they use have been deprecated in a new compiler version as well as to specify general policies about language stability that can be checked mechanically.

 ## 2. Proposed Change Specification

 ### 2.1.
 Categories and Lifecycle
 Language extensions will be classified into the following categories
- * `Experimental` extensions are undergoing active development.
+ * `Unstable` extensions are undergoing active development, or have consequences that make it impossible in practice to avoid breaking changes.
 The syntax and semantics that are enabled by the extension are likely to change regularly.
-It is expected that most new language extensions will begin as experimental.
+It is expected that most new language extensions will begin as unstable, while the developers and the community gain experience with their use.
 At the time of writing, `LinearTypes` and `OverloadedRecordUpdate` seem to be in this category.

  * `Stable` extensions are considered to be finished and are not expected to undergo regular changes.
 These features can be used without worry of unexpected changes, and they are not known to contain serious design or implementation deficiencies.
 Any breaking change to a stable extension will be announced well in advance of the change being made, with a migration path provided if possible.
 Ideally, no breaking change will be made to a `Stable` extension, with incompatible changes resulting instead in a new, related extension to enable smooth migration.
 Some extensions in this category might be `MultiWayIf`, `MonoLocalBinds`, and `ViewPatterns`.